 Understanding what things actually do bring joy and more importantly, why

 After two years of minimalism and decluttering, I know what things bring me joy more than ever before.
 When you carefully assess the things you own and make decisions to keep or discard the items, patterns emerge.
-After repeating this decision thousands of times now, I’ve come to understand it is the equipment that allows me to create things I love that bring me the most joy.
+I’ve come to understand minimalism is a tool that allows me to create things I love that bring me the most joy.
 In fact, 99% of the physical possessions I’ve purchased in the last two years are directly related to filmmaking and producing videos for the Break the Twitch YouTube channel.
 My desire to create increasingly better visual content has led me to realize just how happy it makes me.

 Through the slow and steady process of decluttering, seek patterns that help you understand what truly brings you joy.

 Having a framework to actively manage what matters and what doesn’t

 It’s easy to believe there is a point when we become “official minimalists™” and suddenly have freedom, time, and energy for all the wonderful things life has to offer.
 This is undeniably false.
 I have significant evidence that minimalism is not a finish line you reach, but a framework with which you view the world.
 It’s a way to actively edit life in a way that allows us to give our best and live our best.
 Minimalism is truly a journey that lasts a lifetime as our needs and desires will change throughout.

 Don’t expect to reach a point where everything clicks.
 There’s no finish line, just a framework.

 Having more flexibility to manage what life brings, both good and bad